Residency Program in Comparative Ophthalmology

-The Ophthalmology Service, School of Veterinary Medicine, University of California-Davis is announcing a 4-year residency in Comparative Ophthalmology to begin 1 August 2013.
-The successful applicant will be one of 4 residents (joining 2 second-year and 1 third-year), 2 full time dedicated technicians, 5 ACVO-Diplomates, an ocular pathologist, and has available the resources associated with a large multidisciplinary, NIH-funded vision science laboratory.
-Al members of our team work in close coordination to provide exemplary ophthalmic care for animals of all species, communicate clearly with owners and referring veterinarians, teach DVM students, and advance knowledge in comparative ophthalmology.
+The Opthalmology Service, School of Veterinary Medicine, University of California-Davis traditionally offers one 4-year residency training program in Comparative Ophthalmology annually.
+Typically the program begins on the 1st August each year.
+Currently, the UC Davis Comparative Ophthalmology Section comprises 4 residents, 2 full time opthalmology technicians, 6 ACVO-Diplomates, an ocular pathologist, and a large, multi-disciplinary, NIH-funded vision science laboratory led by a Professional Researcher.
+All members of our team work in close coordination to provide exemplary ophthalmic care for animals of all species, communicate clearly with owners and referring veterinarians, teach DVM students, and advance knowledge in comparative ophthalmology.

 A. Program Description

-The ophthalmology residency is a 4-year program designed to provide training in the medical and surgical aspects of veterinary ophthalmology, including large and small domestic animals, animals used in laboratories and non-domestic animals.
-The program is specifically designed to prepare the resident for a clinical and research career in academic veterinary ophthalmology and board certification through the credential and examination process administered by the American College of Veterinary Ophthalmologists.
-The resident will be responsible for hospital patients and will assist in instruction of professional veterinary medical students and other residents.
-In addition to clinical mentoring at the Veterinary Medical Teaching Hospital (VMTH), the resident's training includes assistance with ophthalmic screening of mice for the International Mouse Phenotyping Consortium, development and execution of hypothesis driven research, mentoring in grant development and manuscript preparation, learning research techniques, and diverse opportunities for active interaction through lectures and rounds with the Department of Ophthalmology in the University of California-Davis Medical Center.
+The ophthalmology residency program is currently a 4-year program designed to provide training in all medicial and surgical aspects of comparative ophthalmology including large and small domestic animals, anaimals used in laboratories, and non-domestic animals.
+Residents are responsible for hospital patients and assist in instruction of progressional veterinary medical students and other residents.
+In addition, residents are trained in ophthalmic screening of mice for the International Mouse Phenotyping Consortium, development and execution of hypothesis-driven research, mentoring in grant development and manuscript preparation, learning research techniques, and provided diverse opportunities for interaction through lectures and rounds with the Department of Ophthalmology in the University of California-Davis Medical Center.
+The program is collectively designed to prepare the resident for a clinical and research career in an academic institution and board certification through the credential and examination process administered by the American Board of Veterinary Ophthalmology.

 B. Goals of the Residency Program